 The staff is currently working to make the ice tunnel more accessible for everyone.
 The most current accessibility information can be obtained by emailing [email protected].

 How cold is it in the ice tunnel?

 The temperature in the tunnels stays a constant 32 degrees Fahrenheit or 0 degrees Celsius year-round.
-It is located in the glacier cap of Langjökull Glacier which is why it maintains the same temperature year-round.
+It is located in the glacier cap of Langjökull Glacier, so it maintains the same temperature year-round.
 This is why you can explore in the summer.

 How long is the tour?

 From Húsafell, the day tour typically takes 3-4 hours.
-However, on the day that we visited it took between 5-6 hours due to weather conditions and the size of our large tour.
+However, on the day that we visited, it took between 5 and 6 hours due to weather conditions and the size of our large tour.

 Plan for this to take up the majority of your day, especially if you are driving up as we did.